jb5k/way_of_stock/Git.md

     machine github.com login myusername password mypassword

+## GPG signing commits

+Authorship of git commits is determined by some metadata setup when running git as documented in the [Configuring Basic Settings](#Configuring Basic Settings) section.
+It is trivial to impersonate anyone when committing code.
+To avoid this scenario you can gpg sign your commits which means that it is harder to impersonate your commits.
+Your commits are also marked as _Verified_ on GitHub website.
+See the [documentation](https://help.github.com/articles/signing-commits-using-gpg/) on GutHub for how to setup gpg signing.

+The cliff notes for setting up gpg signing are run the following command:

+    $ git config --global commit.gpgsign true

+Install [GPG Suite](https://gpgtools.org/) under OSX, [Gpg4win](https://www.gpg4win.org/) under windows or run `sudo apt-get install gnupg2` under Linux and [generate and upload](https://help.github.com/articles/generating-a-new-gpg-key/) a key to GitHub.
+Then commit as usual and you should see your commits coming through as verified.

 ## Turning off the "helpful" popup when using git gui

 When running `git gui` you will almost always get a warning that there is too many loose objects and a gc